JulianChu-1/CyberSecurity/Cryptography.md

    - Triple DES, use 3 stages of encryption with 2 keys Key1, Key2, also can use three different keys.

 #### AES, Advanced Encryption Standard

+#### Linear Cryptography
+- Linear Cryptanalysis refers to a category of attack launched against block ciphers.

 ### Week 6
 #### Block cipher modes of operation